RomanLut/INAV-X-Plane-HITL/README.md

 - **full simulation:** attitude is estimated from sensors data
 - **simplified simulation:** attitude is passed from X-Plane.

-Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization on beetween INAV cycles and X-Plane FPS, full emulation mode will show noticable problems with estimation ( hickups, drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.
+Due to slow update rate (update rate can not be larger then X-Plane FPS) and no synchronization beetween INAV cycles and **X-Plane** FPS, full emulation mode will show noticeable problems with estimation ( hickups, drifting horizon ). **Simplified emulation is recommended for debugging code not related to IMU**.

+Sensors not listed below are not simulated.
+Please disable in INAV configuration.

 ## Accelerometer and gyroscope

-Physical acceleromerer should be calibrated in INAV configurator.
+Real acceleromerer should be calibrated in **INAV Configurator**.

 ## Barometer

-Barometer will be emulated if enabled in INAV configurator.
-If physical barometer is not present, select **"Fake"** type.
+Barometer will be simulatod if enabled in **INAV Configurator**.
+If real barometer is not present, select **"FAKE"** type.

 ![](doc/fakebaro.png)

 ## GPS

-GPS functionality will be emulated if enabled in INAV configurator.
-Is is not required to have phisical GPS sensor connected.
+GPS functionality will be emulated if enabled in **INAV Configurator**.
+It is not required to have real GPS sensor connected.

-X-Plane simulated work is build on real world data.
+X-Plane simulated world is build based on real world map data.
 GPS coordinates in game correspond to real locations.

-Emulatet GPS Fix can be switched in menu:
+Simulated GPS Fix can be switched in menu:

 ![](doc/gpsfix.png)